microsoft/yardl/docs/docs.md

 `!protocol`, `!stream` and `!record` are custom YAML tags, which describe the type of the YAML node that follows.

-`MyProtocol` is a protocol, which is a defined sequence of values that are transmitted or received.
-This protocol says that there will be one `Header` value followed by an unknown number of `Sample`s. `Header` and `Sample` are records, which are converted to C++ structs.
+`MyProtocol` is a protocol, which is a defined sequence of values that can be written to or read from a file or binary stream (e.g. over a network connection).
+This example protocol says that there will be one `Header` value followed by an unknown number of `Sample`s. `Header` and `Sample` are records.

-To generate code for this model, run this from the same directory:
+To generate C++ code for this model, run this from the same directory:

 ```bash
 yardl generate